chungg/chungg.github.io/_posts/2018-01-10-groupby-statistics.markdown

 layout: post
 title:  "numpy in the sky, i can go twice as high"
 date:   2018-01-10 10:30:00 -0500
-categories: numpy pandas scipy groupby statistics performance
+tags: numpy pandas scipy groupby performance
 ---
 in addition to storing time-based data efficiently, one of the main functions a time-series database provides is the ability to query over temporal data and